mil-tokyo/soba/doc/index.md

 * *colors* : n-by-1 shaped Sushi.Matrix object which represents colors of data points.
 The elements of this matrix are integer (1,2,3,...).

 ### Description
-This method make a scatter plot of x vs y.
+This method makes a scatter plot of x vs y.
 Colors of those are controlled by *colors* argument.

 ### Sample
 ```javascript